 If you’re like most learning professionals, you’ve relied on course completions as the primary indicator of success.
 This has been good enough.
 Good enough for your company, good enough for our learning industry.
 SPOILER ALERT: COMPLETION REPORTS AREN’T GOOD ENOUGH ANYMORE.

-For the past few decades, we've made our courses, and after they're launched, we run completion reports to see which workers have finished it.
+For the past few decades, we’ve made our courses, and after they’re launched, we run completion reports to see which workers have finished them.
 Our focus has been compliance, in other words, we’ve asked, ”Has everyone completed the required training?”
-It's an essential question to ask and something that must be documented to stay compliant with certain regulations.
+It’s an essential question to ask and something that must be documented to stay compliant with certain regulations.
 If this isn’t tracked correctly, your company may face severe penalties.

 But as learning professionals, we know that course completions are just one very small aspect of learning that we could be focusing on.
 It’s like saying that AA batteries can only be used to power flashlights – nothing else.
 No entertainment players, no remote controls, no handheld personal devices – just flashlights.
-Likewise, if we say that the only thing we track in learning is course completions, then we are missing out on a lot of other possibilities.
+Likewise, if we say that the only thing we track in learning is course completion, then we are missing out on a lot of other possibilities.

 Beyond Checking the Box

 Until very recently, there were no other possibilities.
 Our Learning Management Systems (LMS) typically only gave us limited data, such as completions, and made digging in any further into the data difficult, time-consuming, or sometimes just impossible.
-Most LMS platforms offer some downloadable data reports but don’t provide dynamic online dashboard analytics that present the data in a way that’s readily actionable.
+Most LMS platforms offer some downloadable data reports but don’t provide dynamic online dashboard analytics that presents the data in a way that’s readily actionable.
 Having real-time data would create the possibility for a new learning paradigm – one that substantially changes the value of learning and its impact to business outcomes.